KelseyBaker262/KelseyBaker262/README.md

 <h1 align="center">About Me:<h1/>

+#####

 I am a full stack developer and School of Code Alumni.
 With a background in residential childcare, I’ve cultivated a passion for helping others and thrive in collaborative environments that drive positive change.
-Feeling inspired regarding the ability to leverage technology for positive change through travel and others, I realigned my aspirations and began to learn how to code.
-I fell in love with the creativity and challenging problem-solving that coding presents.
+Through travel and hearing the stories of others, I realigned my aspirations and began to learn how to code because I felt inspired by the possibility to leverage technology for positive change.

+<br>I fell in love with the creativity and challenging problem-solving that coding presents.
 To propel my learning, I enrolled in the School of Code, a software development bootcamp.
 Currently, I'm self-motivated, enthusiastic and continuing to expand my skills by engaging in exciting projects.

 #### 🧠 Currently improving my JavaScript, Typescript, React, Next.js and UX/UI skills
 #### ✅ 100 days of code challenge complete!